 with the grip part angled slightly down.
 Hey, about seven degrees or

 so.
 Don’t measure it.
 Try that, and raise or lower to suit.

 like the height and straight part but don’t like or need or want the

 grand amount of retreat, then cut off some.
+If you want to cut off some bar and use bar-end shifters, get the cromo 55cm, that one has a constant bar-end compatible diameter.
 Keep enough room for a grip,

 brake lever, shifter, bell—whatever you want to fit onto the straight

 Consider shortening the grip to hand-size, then shifting the

 brake lever back to butt against the grip.
 This lengthens the upper grip